Celebrating an Environmental Chartership Landmark: 10,000 and Rising

 The Society for the Environment is delighted to announce that the 10,000th environmental professional has met the standard to achieve Chartered Environmentalist (CEnv) registration.

-CEnv is a highly sought after, internationally respected professional registration, valued increasingly highly by environmental professionals and employers1 and recognised as showcasing professional competence and expertise.
+Environmental Chartership is a highly sought after, internationally respected professional registration, valued increasingly highly by environmental professionals and employers* and recognised as showcasing professional competence and expertise.

 Current Chartered Environmentalists are members of twenty-four professional bodies across a huge array of different sectors, including but not limited to engineering, ecology, forestry, materials and waste, agriculture and environmental management.
 Registration is also international, with registered environmental professionals based in 90 countries.
 Together they represent not only the competence but also the diversity of the environmental profession.